 A: If he /she gets irritable easily, shows less interest in activities, or often complains of being tired.
 Openly communicate and change their schedule as appropriate.

-While you implement these strategies, you are not only empowering your child academically but also building a stronger, more trusting relationship with him or her.
-Together, you can navigate the challenges of education and celebrate the victories, big and small.
+As you apply these strategies, you are not only strengthening your child’s education but also strengthening your relationship with him or her.
+You can work together through the difficulties of school and the triumphs, no matter how small.